 About Nature Guide Training

-Nature Guide Training was established originally to train professional field guides back in 2002.
+Nature Guide Training was established originally to train professional field guides in the Waterberg Mountains of northern South Africa.

-In 2013, after more than a decade in the north of South Africa, we moved the school from the Waterberg to the world-famous Kruger National Park region of eastern South Africa.
+In 2013, after more than a decade in the north of South Africa, we moved the school from the Waterberg to the Lowveld of eastern South Africa, near the world-famous Kruger National Park region.

 FGASA in turn is endorsed by the Culture, Arts, Tourism, Hospitality and Sport, Sector Education Training Authority (CATHSSETA).
 This allows our instructors to award National Qualifications on the South African Qualification Authority framework.

 We also have our own in-house CyberTracker Assessors, as Lee and Kersey are both able to conduct these tests.
-We have a highly experienced team of nature guide trainers who are responsible for the production of the high standard training we present, all operating under the mentored guidance of the owner, Lee Gutteridge.
+We work with a highly experienced team of nature guide trainers who are responsible for the production of the high standard training we present, all operating under the mentored guidance of the owner of Nature Guide Training, Lee Gutteridge.
 For more information on the team of trainers please visit the ‘our team’ page.
-In terms of qualifications we hold, we can boast two senior trackers, SKS wild flowers, a PhD, a specialist in paleo-anthropology, trails guides, SKS Dangerous Game, SKS birding and a FGASA Scout Guide, birding authors, Kruger Park back-pack guides, tracking authors, a reptile author, and two CyberTracker Evaluators…amongst other skills!
+In terms of qualifications as a group, we can boast one Master Tracker, one Senior Tracker, a Track and Sign Specialist, a track and Sign professional, an SKS wild flowers, a PhD in Natural Resources and tracking, a specialist in paleo-anthropology, trails guides, an SKS Dangerous Game, an SKS birding and a FGASA Scout Guide, Authors of natural History books, and two CyberTracker Evaluators…amongst other skills!

 We have proudly been associated with FGASA, as professional trainers and assessors for over twenty years, and all of our courses are conducted in and amongst Africa’s Big Game and we see animals such as Lions and Elephants virtually every single day, and in fact they are very often right in front of our rooms!!